 Plus, with heightened self-awareness you’re more capable of understanding your business style, that of your colleagues and prospects and therefore able to dominate business conversations more easily.

 Unfortunately, whether it’s in your professional or personal life, there will be some tough times.
-Although, personal development cannot stop such difficulties it can make you better equipped to deal with them.
-The added self-awareness, confidence and motivation you achieve in your personal development can strengthen your resilience for when life throws unexpected challenges your way.
+Although, invest in personal development cannot stop such difficulties it can make you better equipped to deal with them.
+The added self-awareness, confidence and motivation you achieve in your invest in personal development can strengthen your resilience for when life throws unexpected challenges your way.

 Yes, it may seem contradictory to the idea of personal development, but, carrying out tasks for yourself can improve your career prospects.